kirill-dev-pro/MeBus/README.md

 ## Installation

-You can install Mebus using npm:
+You can install MeBus using npm:

 ```bash
 npm i mebus